bhmj/pg-api/README.md

 ## More examples

-See `examples/` directory for some real-life configuration files taken from producion environment.
+See `examples/` directory for some real-life configuration files taken from production environment.

 Disclaimer: All meaningful values in above examples have been replaced.
 All passwords, user names, server names and field names in above examples are entirely fictional.